-How to Manage Global Teams Successfully: Co-located vs Distributed Teams in Agile
+How to Manage Global Teams: Co-located vs Distributed Teams in Agile

-Agile is often mistakenly considered as a holistic methodology, however, it is worth defining Agile as an approach that includes a wide range of methods to execute the project and a team whether you run in-house employees or global development teams.
-During the software development life cycle, it is crucial for a team and client to control and assess a project’s direction and the state of particular tasks to guarantee timely delivery, prolific quality, and minimal losses.
+Agile is often mistakenly considered as a holistic methodology, however, it is worth defining Agile as an approach that includes a wide range of methods to execute the project, no matter if you run in-house employees or global development teams.
+During the software development life cycle, it is crucial for a team and client to control and assess a project’s direction and the state of particular tasks to guarantee timely delivery, ultimate quality, and minimal losses.

 Types of Teams: Collocated vs Distributed Teams